shadden/celmech/docs/quickstart.rst

 Next steps
 ----------

+For a more detailed example (discussed in Sec.
+2 of the paper) that incorporates additional corrections to better approximate the N-body evolution, see `AddingDisturbingFunctionTerms.ipynb <https://github.com/shadden/celmech/blob/master/jupyter_examples/AddingDisturbingFunctionTerms.ipynb>`_.

-Check out the rest of the documentation for other features.
-There are also numerous `Jupyter notebook examples
+You can also check out the rest of the documentation for many other features.
+Another good starting point for exploration are the numerous `Jupyter notebook examples
 <https://github.com/shadden/celmech/tree/master/jupyter_examples>`_ available
 on GitHub.